What is jaundice?

 - Certain medications, like steroids, that are linked to liver disease

-What’s the connection between AN, the liver, and jaundice?
+Anorexia skin discoloration: What’s the connection between AN, the liver, and jaundice?

 Jaundice is frequently connected to the functions of the liver, which can also be impacted by anorexia nervosa in a number of ways.

-Along with the other issues that can cause problems with the liver's filtering functions, the complications of an eating disorder like anorexia nervosa can also lead to abnormal liver functioning.
+Along with the other issues that can cause problems with the liver's filtering functions, the complications of an eating disorder like anorexia nervosa can also lead to abnormal liver function.
 Research shows that AN can cause inflammation in the liver, as well as an excess of liver enzymes.3

 These dermatologic signs of liver damage are more likely to be seen in people with AN who are severely malnourished, but they nonetheless point to issues with the liver effectively cleaning bilirubin from the bloodstream.4